alex-wap/app-store/README.md

 * Click Validate.
 Choose Development Team.
 Loading Screen.
 Click Validate again.
 * Wait for "Validation Successful". (long wait) Click Done.
   * Most errors will occur at this stage.
 Read the error messages and check Stack Overflow for solutions if they are not obvious.
-* Click "Uplaod to App Store...".
+* Click "Upload to App Store...".
 Select your Development Team.
 Click Choose.
 * Click Upload. (long wait)
 * Switch back to [iTunes Connect](https://itunesconnect.apple.com/).